STAPM/tobalcepi/README.md

 [Webster et al. 2018](#ref-webster2018risk)).
 We have written some working [technical descriptions](https://stapm.gitlab.io/r-packages/tobalcepi/articles/index.html) to explain how these risk functions are implemented in STAPM.
-We store the master files for our tobacco and alcohol disease lists and risk functions sources in the University of Sheffield folder `X:/ScHARR/PR_Disease_Risk_TA/Code/tables`.
 In order to obtain mathematical descriptions of the risk functions for use in modelling, we needed to contact some authors to ask for additional information.

 ### Alcohol